Q: Why save and invest? It could be trading on short-term assets or investing for long-term growth (e.g. for retirement).

 Individualist investor – these are do-it-yourself (DIY) kind of investors who make their own trading strategies and decisions with rational thinking and prudent investment research.
 These investors are often methodical, careful, balanced and analytical

-Adventurer investor – these are confident go-for-it (can also be greedy) kind of investors who are strong-willed and ready to take every chances.
+Adventurer investor – these are confident go-for-it (can also be greedy) kind of investors who are strong-willed and ready to take every chance.
 They are noticeable with their high position sizing, trading in volatility and institutional investor like approach.
 These investors are often not afraid to invest in high risk investments and placing of bets.

 Celebrity investor – these are investors who always look for the ‘hot’ play.
 They stay closely in touch with the latest fashionable investment strategies and news.
 Usually they do not have any clear cut position sizing or asset allocation strategies.
 They feel more comfortable by joining the crowd and afraid of being left behind.
 These investors are often trend followers where majority of investors belonged to this group.

 Guardian investor – these are investors who try to guard their wealth rather than grow more wealth.
-These people are very anxious with their money, do not easily trust others, and always look for less risky investment options.
+These people are very anxious about their money, do not easily trust others, and always look for less risky investment options.
 These investors are often near retirement age and invest only the safest things.
 Broadly speaking, these are the conservative/ risk adverse investors.

-Straight Arrow investor – these are average investors who has all or some characteristics of above investors.
+Straight Arrow investor – these are average investors who have all or some characteristics of above investors.
 They tend not to have very strong opinions and are not keen to take immediate actions.
 These investors are often willing to listen to expert advice and to take on moderate risk.

 2. Barnwell Two-Way Model